News & Updates

 YHRD has now more than 207.000 Y-STR haplotypes.
 Remember, in December 2011 we crossed the 100k (release 39).
-The current release 56 provides more than 10.000 new haplotypes, among these >1000 with SNP information from Belgium, Netherlands, UK, Argentina and Macedonia (see release history).(posted almost 2 years ago)
+The current release 56 provides more than 10.000 new haplotypes, among these >1000 with SNP information from Belgium, Netherlands, UK, Argentina and Macedonia (see release history).(posted about 2 years ago)

 New Y-STR interpretation guidelines for Germany